Exploring Self-Reflection: A Castle of One-way Mirrors

 Unlike the ego, awareness can see through, penetrate, and ground the reflective world.
 It transcends the reflective surfaces and the self-centered realities, providing a glimpse into a world that is real, more profound, and more encompassing than the ego can imagine or perceive.

 By engaging in open-ended self-inquiry and studying our perceptions and realities, we can begin to unravel the reflections, dissolve the ego-centric identifications, and embark on a transformative journey toward realizing our true nature beyond the castle of one-way mirrors.
-This exploration is a step towards liberating ourselves from the constraints of self-centered reflections and moving towards a state of being that is in harmony with the essence of what we truly are.
+This exploration is a step toward liberating ourselves from the constraints of self-centered reflections and moving toward a state of being that is in harmony with our true essence.

-One of the many understandings and threads of wisdom that A. H. Almaas has helped to elucidate is that of self (individual consciousness), ego-self (constructed identity), and the differences between the two.
+One of the many understandings and threads of wisdom that A. H. Almaas has helped elucidate is the distinction between self (individual consciousness) and ego-self (constructed identity), as well as the differences between the two.
 This fulcrum of self tips one’s experience into this visible world or the invisible, the world of spirit or essence.

-The puzzle for and of the self lies in the capacity of self-reflection.
+The puzzle of the self lies in the capacity of self-reflection.

 Awareness is not dependent on self-reflection, but self-reflection is dependent on awareness.
 Self-reflection equals self-centeredness.
 This is the house of mirrors of the ego-self.
-Since the ego is fundamentally a defensive coping mechanism for survival (Freud), the house of mirrors is a castle of mirrors for the ego – thick walls, drawbridge, moat, reinforced doors, you name it, the ego has it in play.
+Since the ego is fundamentally a defensive coping mechanism for survival (Freud), the house of mirrors is a castle of mirrors for the ego, complete with thick walls, a drawbridge, a moat, reinforced doors, and more.
+The ego has it all in play.

 Self-centeredness is a basic quality of the ego self, which becomes increasingly obvious as the ego identifications, which are the building blocks of the self, begin to dissolve. – A. H. Almaas, The Pearl Beyond Price: Integration of Personality into Being: An Object Relations Approach